 This product is not intended to diagnose, treat, cure, or prevent any disease.
 See more

 Mildronate is, in general, well-tolerated and side effects are rare.
-They may include high blood pressure, agitation, and allergic reactions.
+They may include headache, high blood pressure, agitation, and allergic reactions.
 With caution: patients with kidney or liver disorders.

 - Shutenko et al (1995) Mildronate: mechanisms of action and prospects for correction of pathologic states https://link.springer.com/article/10.1007%2FBF02219376

 - Georges et al (2000) Carnitine Transport into Muscular Cells.
 Inhibition of Transport and Cell Growth by Mildronate https://www.ncbi.nlm.nih.gov/pubmed/10751544